-Physical therapy (PT) services are designed to improve the child's movement dysfunction.
+Physical Therapy Services are designed to improve the child's movement dysfunction.
 These services include the following:

-- 1. Screening and assessment of infants and toddlers to identify movement dysfunction; - 2.
-Obtaining, interpreting, and integrating information appropriate to program planning; and - 3.
-Services to prevent or alleviate movement dysfunction and related functional problems.
+- Screening and assessment of infants and toddlers to identify movement dysfunction; - Obtaining, interpreting, and integrating information appropriate to program planning; and - Services to prevent or alleviate movement dysfunction and related functional problems.

-Services must be provided by or under the direction of a qualified physical therapist in accordance with the state licensing standards of the Louisiana Physical Therapy Board.
+Physical therapy services must be provided by or under the direction of a qualified physical therapist in accordance with the state licensing standards of the Louisiana Physical Therapy Board.
 For additional information, refer to La.
 RS 37:2401 - R.S.
 37:2424.